akaihola/darglint2/README.md

 ```

 Then run `pre-commit install` and you're ready to go.
 Before commiting,
-`darglint` will be run on the staged files.
+`darglint2` will be run on the staged files.
 If it finds any errors, the user
 is notified and the commit is aborted.
 Store necessary configuration (such as
 error formatting) in `.darglint2`, `.darglint`, `setup.cfg` or `tox.ini`.